Where and when will my official photos be taken?

 To access this simply register at Free GraduationClip Registration.

-Graduation ceremonies that are taking place at the Royal Festival Hall, The Barbican and Southwark Cathedral will be streamed live and can be viewed at King’s College London Live.
+Graduation ceremonies that are taking place at the Royal Festival Hall The and Southwark Cathedral will be streamed live and can be viewed at King’s College London Live.

-Important to know: Live steam can only be viewed as the ceremony is happening.
+Important to know: Live stream can only be viewed as the ceremony is happening.

 Are there any other souvenirs/memorabilia that I can buy?